elastic/kibana/src/plugins/embeddable/server/server.api.md

 // @public (undocumented)
 export type EmbeddableStart = PersistableStateService<EmbeddableStateWithType>;

-// Warning: (ae-forgotten-export) The symbol "SerializableState" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "Serializable" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "EnhancementRegistryDefinition" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface EnhancementRegistryDefinition<P extends SerializableState = SerializableState> extends PersistableStateDefinition<P> {
+export interface EnhancementRegistryDefinition<P extends Serializable = Serializable> extends PersistableStateDefinition<P> {
     // (undocumented)
     id: string;
 }